 Wayne Fredericks, a farmer from Osage, Iowa, has been on the American Soybean Association Board of Directors since 2015.
 He’s on the Iowa Soybean Association (ISA) board since 2008 and held positions as secretary, treasurer and president.

 Fredericks has served as director of the Mitchell County Farm Bureau, Mitchell County Pork Producers and the Mitchell County Corn and Soybean Producers.

 He and his wife Ruth and have farmed in Mitchell county just southwest of Osage for since the mid-‘70s.
-They raise soybeans and corn in a 50-50 rotation on 756 acres and have been long time users of no-till and strip-till.
+They raise soybeans and corn in a 50-50 rotation and have been long time users of no-till and strip-till.
 Their passion is conservation and working to build healthy, productive soil.
 The Fredericks have spent many years working on trials with the ISA On Farm Network and with ISA Environmental Programs and Services to implement positive environmental practices on their farm.
 To them it is about finding what productive, profitable, sustainable crop production practices work while keeping soil, water and air quality at the fore front.
 It is that balance that will help improve their competitiveness as Iowa producers.

 Fredericks has a Bachelor of Science in animal science from Iowa State University.

 He and Ruth have been married since 1975.
 They have one daughter,Angela, and two grandchildren.